bt3gl/building_blog/content/linux_intro.md

 $ du -sha
 ```

-* To see  this information sorted  and only the 10 largest files:
+* To see this information sorted and only the ten largest files:

 ```
 $ du -a | sort -rn | head -10